 Rebecca Valley is the founder and Editor-in-Chief of Drizzle Review.
 Her first chapbook The Bird Eaters was published by dancing girl press in July 2017.
-She also serves as the associate poetry editor at Fairy Tale Review and works during the daylight hours as a middle school librarian on the Olympic Peninsula in Washington.
+She also serves as the associate poetry editor at Fairy Tale Review, and is an incoming MFA candidate at the University of Massachusetts Amherst, where she teaches College Writing.
 Her literary interests include poetry, Caribbean and Latin American literature, genre-fiction by women, magical realism, children’s literature, historical non-fiction, and books about cowboys, pirates, and the ocean floor (though usually not all at once).
 You can find more of her work on her website.

 Blake Wallin is the author of the chapbooks Otherwise Jesus (Ghost City Press, 2015) and No Sign on the Island (Bottlecap Press, 2016), as well as the microchap The Lucidity of Giving Up (Ghost City Press, Aug 2016).
 He is the Reviews/Interviews Editor for Ghost City Review.
 Find out more about his reading interests here.